bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     examining the token, potentially [calling the AS](#introspection).

-- (13) The RC [disposes of the token](#revoke-access-token) once the RC has completed its access of the RS.
+- (13) The RC [disposes of the token](#revoke-access-token) once the RC has completed its access of the RS and no longer needs the token.

 The following sections and {{examples}} contain specific guidance on how to use the GNAP protocol in different situations and deployments.